-For years my regular pattern each day, when my schedule allows, has been to put on my fitness gear, get outside and spend time exercising and praying.
+For years my regular pattern each day, when my schedule allowed, was to put on my fitness gear the moment I got out of bed, get outside, and spend 30 minutes walking and praying.

-We don’t have to go crazy like run a marathon or climb a mountain.
-Instead, simple walking, and not even briskly, can help.
-Walking is accessible to just about all of us.
+Health experts tell us physical exercise helps relieve stress.
+It releases endorphins, which stimulate relaxation.
+The good thing is though, we don’t have to go crazy — like run a marathon or climb a mountain.
+Instead, simply walking, and not even too briskly, can help.
+And walking is accessible to just about all of us.

-Find a place to walk and pray.
-One you will enjoy.
-Make sure it is distraction free.
-If you can get outside in God’s creation, even better.
+Find a place to walk and pray — a place you will enjoy going to.
+Make sure it is distraction free and where you will not be disturbed.

 Choose a time of day that suits your schedule.
-It may be early in the morning, in the evening or even during your lunchtime at work.
+It may be early in the morning, in the evening, or even during your lunchtime as you take a break from work.

 Find a “cue” that will encourage you to exercise and pray.
 For me, it’s putting on my fitness gear.
 Or leaving my sneakers out.
 Sometimes, I don’t feel like exercising or don’t think I have the time.
 However, when I remember I’m turning down time with my heavenly Father, and that’s he waiting for me to come to him, then this encourages me to get going.